 Psychopomp / Death Ritual

 It is very difficult for the majority of people to imagine their own death let alone imagine how they want their death to take place.
-In indigenous cultures around the world these are very normal things to think about.
 We participate in plans for other celebrations but this celebration is left to those who survive us.
 I can assist you in preparing for death, encouraging you to cast off anything that prevents you from feeling totally at peace before the journey begins.
 This rite enables non-religious people with a personal spirituality to cross easily from this world to the next and is also very suitable for those who follow any proscribed faith.

 It is important for me to be sensitive to the needs and feelings of family members also, which is why I recommend a consultation to take place that includes the closest members of the family so that they too are aware of all aspects of this rite.